SolutionsCloud/apidoc/docs/source/source.rst

 -------

 In the bodies of types, requests and responses you can define a complex object using basic elements.
 Those elements (defined below) contain always a keyword "type" which defines the type of the element.
-The known types, are (object, array, dynamic, boolean, none, string, number, reference, const, enum).
+The known types, are (object, array, dynamic, boolean, none, string, number, integer, reference, const, enum).
 If the type is not in this list, ApiDoc will look in the elements declared in the `types` section (see :ref:`source-page-types`).

 String
 ^^^^^^